Fokke-/bartender.js/README.md

 #### bartender-close

 This event is triggered immediately when bar has _started to close_.
-The bar object and the button used to open the bar will be included in `detail` object.
+The bar object will be included in `detail` object.